mfornos/awesome-microservices/README.md

 - [JobScheduler](http://www.sos-berlin.com/jobscheduler) - Open Source solution for enterprise-level workload automation.
 It is used to launch executable files and shell scripts and to run database procedures automatically.
 - [Rundeck](http://rundeck.org/) - Job scheduler and runbook automation.
 Enable self-service access to existing scripts and tools.
 - [Schedulix](http://www.schedulix.org/en) - Open source enterprise job scheduling system lays down ground-breaking standards for the professional automation of IT processes in advanced system environments.
+- [Dkron](http://dkron.io/) - Open source project similar to Chronos but with a lightweigth architecture.
+It uses Zookeeper, Consul or Etcd as data stores.

 ### Logging